 Though healthy in moderation, soy and cruciferous vegetables, such as cauliflower, broccoli and Brussels sprouts, have been associated with disrupted thyroid hormone production.
 “These foods, however, have high antioxidant and nutritional value so total elimination is not recommended and, in moderation, should pose no problem,” says Dr Holtorf.
 And besides, eating a variety of fruits, vegetables, legumes and lean proteins will be healthier and definitely more fun to eat than filling up mostly on soy and cruciferous veggies.

-7. Avoid toxins"More and more studies are showing that environmental toxins are major sources of hormonal disturbance.
+“More and more studies are showing that environmental toxins are major sources of hormonal disturbance.
 Plastics, including the component Bisphenol A, are leading the list of thyroid disruptors,” warns Dr Holtorf.
 “Bisphenol A is contained in many bottled water bottles and as part of the epoxy that lines cans, including soda and food cans.”
 The doctor adds that significant use of plastic bottles or canned goods can result in severely reduced tissue thyroid levels, weight gain and infertility and he recommends to avoid them altogether.
 (More on Bisphenol A)

 Many hormones, including growth hormone, are produced during sleep.
 In addition, getting quality rest is essential for your health and can help you better deal with daily stress.
 (Click for reasons women have trouble sleeping and natural ways to sleep better.)

 There is no doubt that stress disrupts your body’s balance – the stomachaches, racing heart, difficulty breathing, migraines, and additional physical and mental angst are strong indications that stress can wreak havoc on your health, including your ability to conceive.
 Dr Holtorf says, “Stress will reduce tissue level of thyroid and suppress the secretion of many hormones.”
 If you are having trouble dealing with stress, our Stress Section can provide you with expert tips to stress less.

-Getting your thyroid checked and finding the right treatment plan for thyroid issues is not only beneficial to your health but also the health of your baby.
+Along with maintaining an optimal weight, regular exercise is good for your overall health, but it also helps with hormonal balance (not to mention dealing with stress and boosting your mood).
+According to Dr Holtorf, hormonal production is stimulated with exercise and can help prevent weight gain, which suppresses thyroid production.
+Visit our Diet and Fitness Channel for fitness tips, workouts and other ways to get in shape.Getting your thyroid checked and finding the right treatment plan for thyroid issues is not only beneficial to your health but also the health of your baby.
 “Suboptimal thyroid levels are not only a cause of fertility problems, increased risk for miscarriage, premature delivery and other complications, they can also hinder brain development in a fetus.
 Optimizing thyroid levels can result in a 10 percent increase in a child’s IQ and improved neurological development,” says Dr Holtorf.
 Isn’t it time for you to get your thyroid checked – or checked again?